KH3-Modding-Org/OpenKH3Modding/uProject and Engine Installation.md

 If you have not done so already, follow the instructions here to create and link a Github account to an Epic Games account: https://www.unrealengine.com/en-US/ue-on-github

+They will send you two confirmation emails, one of which may require that you follow a link to verify the connection.

 ### Install Visual Studio 2017

 Download and install Visual Studio 2017.
 It can be found here (https://my.visualstudio.com/Downloads?q=visual%20studio%202017&wt.mc_id=o~msft~vscom~older-downloads), and you should download the "Community" version (Visual Studio Community 2017 (version 15.9)).
 You may need to log in to a Microsoft account to access this link.